 Place the bird bath in the shade and near trees, making sure to keep the water cool and fresh.

 Q. Where should you place a bird bath?

 A bird bath should be under a tree, preferably directly under branches that hang about 2 to 3 feet from the basin of the bath.

 Q. How do you clean a bird bath?

-Refill the water every other day, and give it a good scrub with a water and vinegar solution if you notice it looks grimy.
+Refill the water every other day, and give it a good scrub with a water-and-vinegar solution if it looks grimy.